 and there are a lot of different okr software tools to choose from. below you’ll find the most popular ones and are free to start with:

-best okr software solutions
+free okr software options:

 best for setting quarterly okrs and alignment